Project

-MuSE: Multi-sensor geomonitoring for an optimized post-mining watermanagement
+MuSE: Multi-sensor geospatial monitoring for an optimized post-mining watermanagement

-Intensive mining activity has caused the terrain and surface to sink so deeply in places, causing the formation of large depressions – called “polder areas”.
+Intensive subsurface mining activities have caused subsidence of the day surface, creating the formation of large depressions – called “polder areas”.
 In areas such are these, sometimes not all of the waterways can still flow freely.
 The deeper-lying areas therefore have to be continuously drained to prevent the accumulation of water in rivers and lakes.

-The water flow of the rivers and landscape development can be well traced over time.
-These multi-temporal drone images show a nature reserve at the Boye in Bottrop.
+The water flow of the rivers and landscape developmentin these degraded regions can be well traced over time.
+These mMulti-temporal drone images show a nature reserve at the river Boye in vicinity of the city of Bottrop.
 The blue dots mark the ground sensors, and red markings serve as reference points for aerial imaging. (© THGA)

 The RAG-Stiftung is funding the research project in the period from 2021-2024.